cfl-temple/portfolio/_pages/team/alumni/2009/feiyu-xiong.md

  - Ph.D at Drexel University, 2009-2013
 ---

-Feiyu Xiong is an Chief Executive Officer and Founder at MemTensor (Shanghai) Technology Co Ltd
+Feiyu Xiong is the Chief Executive Officer and Founder of MemTensor (Shanghai) Technology Co., Ltd